roshanx911/roshanx911.github.io/_posts/2020-08-09-bootstrap-contact-form-php-and-mysql.markdown

 </section>
 {% endhighlight %}

-- To activate the visibility of popup/modal contact form is can be linked by button below:
+- To activate the visibility of popup/modal contact-form is can be linked by button below:
 {% highlight html %}
 <section>
 	<div class="container">